mrocklin/matrix-algebra/README.md

 This is the first project I've done both in this language and in this paradigm.
 Please don't expect much.

-Also, the equations are not currently confluent.
-This means that the results are dependent on the order in which the equations are applied which, in general, is not structured.
-This will eventually be fixed.

 Author
 ======
 Matthew Rocklin